Bishops in the Church of Scotland: Historical background

-The word bishop is derived from Greek episcopos, meaning "overseer".
-The word is used in the New Testament, but it is not certain what exactly the function of this office entailed in the Early Church.
-By the third century, however, both the Eastern (Orthodox) and Western (Catholic) Church had a system of bishops as spiritual rulers.
+The word bishop is derived from the Greek word episcopos, meaning "overseer".
+The word is used in the New Testament, but the exact function of this office is not specific in the Early Church.
+By the third century, however, both the Eastern (Orthodox) and Western (Catholic) Church adopted a system of bishops as their spiritual rulers.

 After the Reformation, the Lutheran and Anglican traditions retained the episcopal system.
-The churches of the radical reformation, however, mostly rejected bishops, believing this concentration of power in the hands of a few individuals to be one of the causes of what they perceived as the corruption of the pre-Reformation Church.
-During the Scottish Reformation, the reformer John Knox initially wanted bishops in the Church of Scotland, but the transparency of the Presbyterian system, where all decisions are made in public meetings, was ultimately preferred.
+However, most of the churches of the radical reformation rejected the role of bishops, thinking that concentration of power in few individuals is the root of corruption in the pre-Reformation Church.
+Calvinism in other places has accommodated bishops and during the Scottish Reformation, the reformer John Knox initially wanted the appointment of bishops in the Church of Scotland.
+But ultimately, the church preferred the transparency of the Presbyterian system, where all decisions are made in public meetings.

 During parts of the 17th century there were conflicts between the Presbyterian and Episcopalian tendencies in the Kirk (see Bishops' Wars), with Episcopalianism (patronised by the monarch) sometimes in the ascendancy.
 Presbyterianians finally gained the upper hand, leading to the establishment of a separate Episcopal Church of Scotland in 1690.

 For a list of the 17th-century Church of Scotland bishops, see Bishop of Edinburgh, Archbishop of Glasgow and Bishop of Aberdeen.